 Tuscan Ricciarelli cookies are popular Italian almond cookies, somewhat similar to French macarons.

 Ricciarelli cookies originate in the city of Siena in Tuscany.
-The cookies are made from egg white, sugar, honey, and grounded almonds.
+The cookies are made from egg white, sugar, honey, and ground almonds.
 Typically they are sprinkled with powdered sugar.

 Ricciarelli biscuits are traditionally served with sweet dessert wine Vin Santo at Christmas time.

-21. TAGLIOLINI AL TARTUFFO – Tagliolini pasta with white truffles
+21. TAGLIOLINI AL TARTUFFO – The iconic Tagliolini pasta with white truffles

 Highly prized white truffles can be found near the town of San Miniato near Pisa and near the town of Montaione in Tuscany.

 Because of the strong and distinctive aroma, truffles are used in simple pasta dishes, most commonly Taglilioni pasta.
 Tagliolini is a long pasta similar to tagliatelle.